 Automatic clamping system

-We needed to develop a clamping system that allows the cables to be fixed to the vertical transport system.
-For safety reasons no human interference is allowed.
+For safety reasons, no human interference was allowed, so we needed to develop a clamping system that allows the cables to be fixed to the vertical transport system.
 Therefore we’ve developed a system that automatically clamps and de-clamps the umbilicals along the 5.5 km long hose during the launch and recovery of the system.
 An innovative method was used to minimize the mechanical loading onto the umbilicals and vertical transport system.

-The umbilicals contain a double steel armour to transfer loads and to protect the electrical and optical components from crushing.
-Fragile components are placed towards the centre of the cable.
-For corrosion prevention we’ve jacketed every single steel wire.
-This means that if the cable is damaged and it’s water tightness is compromised it will have a minimal impact on its durability .
+The umbilicals contain a double steel armor to transfer loads and to protect the electrical and optical components from crushing.
+Fragile components are placed towards the center of the cable.
+For corrosion prevention, we’ve jacketed every single steel wire.
+This means that if the cable is damaged and its water tightness is compromised, it will have a minimal impact on its durability.